Have all the bees and things flying around in your garden piqued your interest?

 Whatever your reason just know that helping these guys out is a lot easier than you might think, fun, and very rewarding!

 A LITTLE ABOUT THE BEES: Did you know there are more than 4,000 different kinds of native bees in N. America alone and that they range in size from 2mm to 15mm (from a fruit fly you can barely see to the carpenter bees you sometimes end up dodging in Spring to the even bigger wonderful fuzzy Bumblebee.)

-Another awesome tip about our native bees….they are most always non-aggressive…as solitary bees, they do not have a hive to protect.
-They are not outside to sting you they are out and about on a mission to find food, a mate, to build a home for their young.
+Another awesome tip is that they are most always non-aggressive…as solitary bees, they do not have a hive to protect.
+They are not outside to sting you they are out and about on a mission to find food, a mate, and to build a home for their young.

 According to USGS.GOV, “Native bees are the primary insect pollinator of agricultural plants in most of the country” and are estimated to pollinate 80% of the flowering plants around the globe.

 (Food, Water, Shelter, and a Chemical-free Environment)